willieloftieeaton/Alarm_Grouper/README.md

 An android app that will allow the user to group alarms.

 Birth:
-I tried a Polyphasic sleep schedule (3\*2hour sleep sessions) and often had to change multiple alarms each day my sleeping schedule differed slightly.
+I tried a polyphasic sleep schedule (3\*2hour sleep sessions) and often had to change multiple alarms each day my sleeping schedule differed slightly.
 Because I did not want to create many alarms that would clutter my alarms screen, I had a need for an app that would allow me to group alarms, and change the time at which they start easily.

 Requirements:
  1. Must be capible of letting my phone make a sound at a specified time